Luveedu/Luveedu-Firewall/README.md

 ## 2. Benefits of this Tool

-Luveedu Firewall offers several advantages for protecting your OpenLiteSpeed server:
+Luveedu Firewall offers a powerful suite of features to protect your OpenLiteSpeed server from DoS and DDoS attacks.
+Below are its key benefits:

--  **Real-time Monitoring**: Continuously monitors access logs to detect unusual traffic patterns.

--  **Rate Limiting**: Blocks IPs that exceed a predefined number of requests within a specified time window.
+- **Real-time Monitoring**
+  Continuously scans the OpenLiteSpeed access log (`/usr/local/lsws/logs/access.log`) to detect unusual traffic patterns and potential threats instantly.
+This proactive approach ensures rapid identification of attacks, minimizing downtime and maintaining server availability.
+Detailed logs are written to `/var/log/luvd-firewall.log`, enabling real-time or retrospective analysis by administrators.

+- **Rate Limiting**
+  Enforces dual-layer rate limits—100 requests per 30 seconds and 15 requests per 3 seconds—to block IPs exceeding these thresholds.
+This granular control mitigates both sustained and burst attack attempts, intelligently adjusting to traffic spikes to protect legitimate users.
+Blocked IPs are added to `iptables` with a 24-hour expiration, balancing security and flexibility.

+- **Whitelist/Blacklist Support**
--  **Whitelist/Blacklist Support**: Integrates with an Luveedu Cloud API to whitelist trusted IPs and blacklist malicious ones.
-It will never Block Google Bots, Bing Bots, Yahoo Bots, Any Known Search Bots, All Popular CDN IPs and Scanners.
-It will Block IPs rated Spam by Spamhaus and Comodo. ( Request API: https://waf.luveedu.cloud/checkip.php?ip=1.1.1.1 ) - Maintained by [Luveedu Cloud](https://cloud.luveedu.com) & Free to Use.
+  Integrates seamlessly with the Luveedu Cloud API (`https://waf.luveedu.cloud/checkip.php?ip=`) for dynamic IP management.
+Whitelists trusted IPs, ensuring uninterrupted access for Google Bots, Bing Bots, Yahoo Bots, known search crawlers, popular CDN IPs (e.g., Cloudflare, Akamai), and legitimate scanners.
+Blacklists IPs flagged as spam by trusted sources like Spamhaus and Comodo.
+Maintained by [Luveedu Cloud](https://cloud.luveedu.com), this free API provides up-to-date threat intelligence at no cost.

--  **CIDR Blocking**: Automatically blocks entire IP ranges if a specific IP exceeds limits.

--  **Log Rotation**: Ensures logs do not grow indefinitely, maintaining system performance.

--  **Lightweight**: Designed to run efficiently without consuming excessive server resources.
+- **CIDR Blocking**
+  Automatically blocks entire IP ranges (e.g., /24 subnets) when a single IP exceeds rate limits and ends in `.0`, effectively targeting botnets and coordinated attacks.
+This reduces false positives by focusing on broader malicious patterns while preserving access for unrelated IPs.
+Use the `--release-ip` command to manually unblock specific IPs or ranges for precise control.

+- **Log Rotation**
+  Implements automated log rotation every 5 minutes via the `rotate_logs` function, clearing logs like `/var/log/luvd-firewall.log` and `/usr/local/lsws/logs/access.log` to prevent disk space exhaustion.
+This maintains system performance and keeps logs manageable, with backups preserving critical data for long-term analysis.

+- **Lightweight**
+  Engineered as a Bash script, it runs efficiently with minimal resource overhead, ideal for resource-constrained environments.
+Leveraging tools like `iptables` and `curl`, it avoids heavy dependencies.
+With a 1-second check interval (`CHECK_INTERVAL=1`), it balances responsiveness with low CPU/memory usage, ensuring OpenLiteSpeed performance remains uncompromised.

+- **Additional Benefits**
+  - **CDN Compatibility**: Respects `X-Forwarded-For` headers to identify real client IPs behind CDNs or proxies, ensuring accurate rate limiting without blocking legitimate traffic.
+  - **Flexible Management**: Offers a rich CLI with commands like `--start`, `--stop`, `--check-logs`, `--blocked-list`, `--release-all`, and `--update`.
+The `--check-logs` feature provides a real-time dashboard of IP activity, including `Requests/30s` and `Requests/3s` metrics.
+  - **Self-Updating**: The `--update` command fetches the latest version from GitHub, keeping the firewall current with emerging threats, followed by an automatic reset for seamless updates.
+  - **Customizable Configuration**: Allows tweaking of parameters like `BLOCK_DURATION`, `REQUEST_LIMIT_PER_WINDOW`, and `WINDOW_DURATION` directly in the script, tailoring protection to specific server needs without external tools.

+These features make Luveedu Firewall a comprehensive, efficient, and user-friendly solution for safeguarding OpenLiteSpeed servers, ensuring robust security and operational flexibility.